Alfred Adler: The Adlerian school

-Clinically, Adler's methods are not limited to treatment after-the-fact but extend to the realm of prevention by preempting future problems in the child.
+Adler's clinical methods, which include "Adlerian therapy" or individual psychology, are not limited to treatment after-the-fact but extend to the realm of prevention by preempting future problems in the child.
 Prevention strategies include encouraging and promoting social interest, belonging, and a cultural shift within families and communities that leads to the eradication of pampering and neglect, and especially corporal punishment.

 Adler often wrote for the lay public, and his popularity was related to the relative optimism and comprehensibility of his ideas.
 Adler always retained a pragmatic approach that was task-oriented.
 These "Life tasks" are occupation/work, society/friendship, and love/sexuality.
 Their success depends on cooperation.
 The tasks of life are not to be considered in isolation since, as Adler famously commented, "they all throw cross-lights on one another".

 In his bestselling book, Man's Search for Meaning, Dr. Viktor E. Frankl compared his own "Third Viennese School of Psychotherapy" (after Freud's and Adler's schools) to Adler's analysis:

 According to logotherapy, the striving to find a meaning in one's life is the primary motivational force in man.
 That is why I speak of a will to meaning in contrast to the "pleasure principle" (or, as we could also term it, the will to pleasure) on which Freudian psychoanalysis is centered, as well as in contrast to the will to power on which Adlerian psychology, using the term "striving for superiority," is focused.